Shakeskeyboarde/wurk/packages/cli/README_CUSTOM_COMMANDS.md

 - `getGitIsRepo()`: Returns true if the workspace root directory is part of a git repository.
 - `getGitIsShallow()`: Return true if the workspace directory is only a shallow Git checkout.
 Returns false outside of a Git repo.
 - `getGitHead()`: Returns the hash of the most recent commit which modified the workspace directory.
 Returns undefined outside of a Git repo.
+- `getGitIgnored(options?)`: Returns a list of files which are ignored by the workspace's gitignore rules.
+Returns an empty list outside of a Git repo.
 - `getGitIsDirty()`: Returns true if the workspace's git working tree is dirty.
 Returns false outside of a Git repo.
 - `getIsModified()`: Returns true if the workspace's published commit and current commit are different, or if one or both commits cannot be detected (eg. not a Git repo).
 - `getEntryPoints()`: List all the files which are considered entry points for the workspace.